 As passengers become more and more dependent upon connectivity, airlines have started to implement new ways to carry seamless travel into the sky.
 A Wi-Fi report by Routehappy, showed an increase of 17 per cent in Wi-Fi availability on aircraft on 2017, as 82 airlines around the world now offer in-flight Wi-Fi.
 Recently, a study published by the London School of Economics and Political Science (LSE), in association with Inmarsat, predicted that by 2035 airlines could make $15.9 billion of income from broadband access charges.

-Biometrics, In-flight activity, Information technology (IT), New technologies, Passenger experience & seamless travel, Passengers with reduced mobility (PRMs), Regulation & Legislation, Retail, Revenues, Safety, Security, Self service, Terminal operations, Wi-Fi
+Biometrics, In-flight activity, Information technology (IT), New technologies, Passenger experience and seamless travel, Passengers with reduced mobility (PRMs), Regulation and Legislation, Retail, Revenues, Safety, Security, Self-service, Terminal operations, Wi-Fi